Devi Sakunthala

 Ummu Salma (died 1 March 2019 as දේවී සකුන්තලා) [Sinhala]), popularly known by her stage name Devi Sakunthala, was an actress in Sri Lankan cinema, stage drama and television.
 She is most notable for the role 'Angu Hami' in the television serial Kopi Kade.

 Personal life

-Devi Sakunthala was born in Neboda, Kalutara, Sri Lanka to a Muslim family.
+Devi Sakunthala was born in Neboda, Kalutara, Sri Lanka to a Malay Muslim family.
 Her birth name is Ummu Salma.
 She is also known as R. A. Premavathi.
 Her sister Lakshmi Bai was a popular actress and singer who sung the song 'Pita Deepa Desha Jaya Gaththa'.
 Lakshmi went to Tower Hall to perform in stage along with 40-day old Devi.
 Her parents tried to send Devi to school when she was young, but she did not want to go to school.
 So she could't read or write Sinhala.

 She was married to popular comedian in Tower Hall, Piyadasa Perera who played the other main role along with Devi in the stage play Amma.
 The couple has one daughter and four sons.
 Her youngest son is Sisira Perera.